 - 2.1 Section 27 of the Localism Act 2011 (the Act) places a duty on relevant authorities to promote and maintain high standards of conduct.
 In order to discharge its duty a council must adopt a Code dealing with the conduct that is expected of members of the authority when they are acting in that capacity.
 Section 28 of the Act provides that a relevant authority must secure that a Code adopted by it is, when viewed as a whole, consistent with the Nolan Principles.
 There is also a requirement to ensure that appropriate measures are taken to record and declare interests.
 Other than these requirements, it is a matter for each council to adopt a Code that is relevant to its particular circumstances and the Code must be adopted by full Council. - 2.2 The Committee on Standards in Public Life (CSPL) undertook a review of the ethical framework for members with its report being published in January 2019.
 The CSPL received evidence that there were considerable variations in Codes of Conduct which was problematic as it created confusion among councillors who served at multiple tiers of local government.
 The report contained 26 recommendations most of which required consideration by Government and legislative change.
 Two recommendations, one relating to an updated national model code of conduct and another to include ethical standards of a council within any peer review, were to be considered by the Local Government Association (LGA).
-The CPSL concluded that there should be a national model code of Conduct, but this should not be mandatory and could be adapted by individual authorities. - 2.3 The CSPL report also contained 15 best practice recommendations directed to local authorities with the expectation that they should be implemented. - 2.4 In 2020, the LGA released a draft Model Member Code of Conduct for consultation.
-There were extensive consultations on the draft which resulted in some changes and a finalised Model Code was released in May, 2021. - 2.5 South Norfolk Council adopted its current code of conduct in 2012.
+The CPSL concluded that there should be a national model Code of Conduct, but this should not be mandatory and could be adapted by individual authorities. - 2.3 The CSPL report also contained 15 best practice recommendations directed to local authorities with the expectation that they should be implemented. - 2.4 In 2020, the LGA released a draft Model Member Code of Conduct for consultation.
+There were extensive consultations on the draft which resulted in some changes and a finalised Model Code was released in May, 2021. - 2.5 Broadland District Council adopted its current code of conduct in 2012.
 This code does not fully comply the requirements of the CSPL in that it does not clearly tell councillors what they should or should not do.
 Furthermore, it does not cover a number of aspects that one would expect to see in a Code such as a definition of bullying and harassment and bringing the office of councillor or the Council into disrepute.
-The section on declaration of interests is also quite brief and doesn't give much detail on declaring other interests.
-The current code is attached at Appendix 1.
+The section on declaration of interests also falls short in that it focusses mainly on registering disclosable and other interests rather than declaring them at meetings.
+The current code is attached at Appendix 1 (the declaration of interests flowchart is on page 4 of the agenda).